Ekron99/Minesweeper/README.md

 # Minesweeper
-A personal project using Java and Swing
+A personal project using Java and the Swing library.